Public Health (Infectious Diseases) Regulations 1985

-The Public Health (Infectious Diseases) Regulations 1985 is a statutory instrument of the United Kingdom which extended certain parts of the Public Health (Control of Disease) Act 1984 regarding notifiable diseases to AIDS.
+The Public Health (Infectious Diseases) Regulations 1985 (SI 1985/434) was a statutory instrument of the United Kingdom which extended certain parts of the Public Health (Control of Disease) Act 1984 regarding notifiable diseases to AIDS.
 Therefore although AIDS was not classified as a notifiable disease, many of the powers which may be exercised in relation to notifiable diseases were also allowed in dealing with AIDS patients.
 The instrument was laid before Parliament on 21 March 1985, and came into effect the next day.
+It was revoked by the Public Health (Infectious Diseases) Regulations 1988 (SI 1988/1546).

 Provisions

 The provisions of the instrument include: